LIBE-NUTES/SimpleSurvey/README.md

 Library for simple survey creation.
 **Simple Survey** utilizes the library [AppIntro](https://github.com/AppIntro/AppIntro) as the main dependency.
-[AppIntro](https://github.com/AppIntro/AppIntro) is an excellent library for creating introductions to applications
+[AppIntro](https://github.com/AppIntro/AppIntro) is excellent for creating introductions to applications

 **Simple Survey** provides an easy way to create forms with pre-defined question types.